epage/epage.github.io/blog/dev/pr-style.md

 Prior art should be backed by analysis, making it part of your logos.

 Contributors relying on pathos has led to many negative outcomes for reviewers.
-For some, they take on a guilt that pressures them to do more and they burn out.
+For some, they take on a guilt that pressures them to do more and they burnout.
 Some avoid the guilt by emotionally shutting themselves off from contributors.
 A light touch is needed,
 like providing anecdotes when getting buy-in on the problem being solved